Recently a reader wanted to know what I have learned from the cheaters that post comments to this site.

 I have to say it isn’t really so much the things I’ve learned from cheaters, but more like what I’ve observed about their behaviors – Doug included.

 Before I go any further, I want to be perfectly clear that I am not talking about all cheaters.
 There are many on this site who I truly admire and appreciate.

 These are the cheaters who have done everything possible to repair the damage that their affairs have caused.
 They are the cheaters who have grown and learned a great deal about themselves and their marriages.
 These are the cheaters who I feel are of great value to this website.
 They are the ones we all can learn from and use their helpful information and points of view to help us repair our own marriages.

 That being said, I want to point out a few of the cheater’s behaviors that I have observed throughout our two years of doing this blog that I feel are destructive and can be a barrier to affair recovery.

 If you are a cheater and wish to save your marriage, you might want to conduct some self-behavior modification if you are guilty of the traits that I’m about to describe.

 3 Things I’ve Learned from Cheaters

-I guess the most disturbing behavior I’ve observed by the cheater time and time again is the selfishness – the belief that everything is about them and how they are hurting, feeling and grieving.
+I guess the most disturbing behavior I’ve observed by the cheater time and time again is the selfishness.
+Their belief that everything is about them and how they are hurting, feeling and grieving.
 They believe there are only two people in the world that are important or valuable – them and their affair partner.
-I have witnessed many cheaters who lack compassion and empathy and are unable to see beyond the fantasy world and understand the pain their selfishness has caused.
+I have witnessed many cheaters who lack compassion and empathy.
+Many are unable to see beyond the fantasy world and understand the pain their selfishness has caused.